pawatsethaput/OpenBank/REST-API-V1.2.1.md

 #Permission
 *Optional*

-Returns the list of the views at BANK_ID for account ACCOUNT_ID that a USER_ID has access to.
+Returns the list of the views at BANK_ID for account ACCOUNT_ID that a USER_ID at their provider PROVIDER_ID has access to.
+All url parameters must be [%-encoded](http://en.wikipedia.org/wiki/Percent-encoding), which is often especially relevant for USER_ID and PROVIDER_ID.

 OAuth authentication is required and the user needs to have access to the owner view.

 **Request:**
 Verb: GET
-URL: /banks/BANK_ID/accounts/ACCOUNT_ID/permissions/USER_ID
+URL: /banks/BANK_ID/accounts/ACCOUNT_ID/permissions/PROVIDER_ID/USER_ID

 **Response:**
 HTTP code: 200